joychak/jupyterhub-kdcauthenticator/README.md

+KDC authenticator allows to authenticate the JuypterHub user using Kerberos protocol

-#Instruction to install, configure and run KDCAuthenticator
+#How to install, configure and run KDCAuthenticator

 1. Install KDC Authenticator